 Research is an important part of the training of Child Neurology residents at Children’s Mercy.
 Training in research starts with the research mentor that each resident is encouraged to engage at the beginning of their child neurology training.
-The residents are also invited to complete a course on biostatistics and each resident is expected to complete a 1 year course in Quality Improvement and Clinical Safety.
-View our latest faculty research (pdf).
+The residents are also invited to complete a course on biostatistics and each resident is expected to complete a 1-year course in Quality Improvement and Clinical Safety.

 As part of the QI course, each resident will initiate a QI project which can be presented at CMH Research Day.
 Each resident is also given the opportunity to present at the yearly Missouri Valley Child Neurology Colloquium.
 This is a joint meeting with The University of Washington and Saint Louis University Child Neurology programs.